SphericalLabs/OpenSoundLab/README.md

-This project is no longer actively developed or maintained.
+The original project is no longer actively developed or maintained.

+Trying to port it to and updated Unity, SteamVR and Oculus Engines and get it to run on an Oculus Quest.

 # SoundStage VR